lavanya6789/abcd-agentic-training-vnr-Lavanya/README.md

 ✅ Existing System (Problems)

-  Emails can be missed in a flooded inbox.
+    -Emails can be missed in a flooded inbox.

-  No automatic way to detect urgent messages.
+    -No automatic way to detect urgent messages.

-  Users must manually check emails.
+    -Users must manually check emails.

-  No alerting mechanism.
+    -No alerting mechanism.

-  No integration between Gmail, GitHub, and Telegram.
+    -No integration between Gmail, GitHub, and Telegram.

 ✅ Proposed System (Solution)

-  Uses AI to classify the importance of emails.
+    -Uses AI to classify the importance of emails.

-  Automatically creates GitHub issues for urgent tasks.
+    -Automatically creates GitHub issues for urgent tasks.

-  Sends instant notifications via Telegram.
+    -Sends instant notifications via Telegram.

-  Sends auto-reply confirmation through Gmail.
+    -Sends auto-reply confirmation through Gmail.

-  Fully automated and reduces manual work.
+    -Fully automated and reduces manual work.

 🧩 Tools & Technologies